-8. The Group has submitted a response to an EU Green Paper consultation exercise on procurement modernisation which closed 18 April 2011 (summary in the attached Annex).
-The response was drafted in April 2011 based on feedback received.
-It was agreed via email by office holders of the Improvement Programme Board and European & International Programme Board.
-The response suggests that more coherent, consistent and above all significantly simplified EU legislation is required, in line with councils' needs to make efficiency savings.
+- 9. Based on feedback received, the Group has submitted a response to an EU Green Paper consultation exercise on procurement modernisation which closed 18 April 2011 (summary in attached Annex).
+It was agreed via email by office holders of the European & International Programme Board and of the Improvement Board in April. - 10.
+The response suggests that more coherent, consistent and above all significantly simplified EU legislation is required, in line with council's needs to make efficiency savings.